openshift-labs/lab-building-images/workshop/content/image-security/05-filesystem-access.md

 This group ID was used rather than having a dedicated group for the user, or using the `users` group, to take advantage of the fact that when the container is run as a random user ID not in `/etc/passwd`, that it will be run with group ID of 0.

-With this being the case, all we need to ensure is that any steps run from the `Dockerfile` which copy or write files under `/opt/app-root`, fix up permissions afterwards so that the owner is the `default` user, that the group ID is 0, and that the directories and files are group writable where necessary.
+With this being the case, all we need to ensure is that any steps run from the `Dockerfile` which copy or write files under `/opt/app-root`, fix the permissions afterwards so that the owner is the `default` user, that the group ID is 0, and that the directories and files are group writable where necessary.